 KEF has a large food hall as well as several restaurants and coffee shops on offer.
 With options like the 10-11 convenience store, Joe and the Juice Cafe and Mathus House of Food, there is something to suit everyone.

-Interesting things to do Near Keflavik
+Top Things to do Near Keflavik

 Don’t feel like you need to head to Reykjavik as soon as you land, there’s a surprising number of local attractions you can do first!